MayankUjawane/DSA-Guide/Graph/11) Shortest Path in Directed Acyclic Graph.md

             distance[i] = Integer.MAX_VALUE;

         distance[src] = 0;
-        while(!st.isEmpty()) {
+        //stack contains the topological sorting of graph while(!st.isEmpty()) {
             int node = st.pop();
+            // for the nodes which occur before source node in topological order can not be reached therefore for them
+            // distance[node] is equal to Integer.MAX_VALUE
             // if node has been reached previously then distance[node] will not be equal to Integer.MAX_VALUE if(distance[node] != Integer.MAX_VALUE;) {
                 for(Pair neighbour: adj.get(node)) {